l0ss/Grouper/README.md

 # Grouper

+DONT USE GROUPER ANY MORE.
+USE GROUPER2! https://github.com/l0ss/Grouper2

 A PowerShell script for helping to find vulnerable settings in AD Group Policy.

 ![A picture of a fish](./Epinephelus_malabaricus.jpg)